floragunncom/search-guard-docs/_docs/integrating_searchguard.md

 By enabling this feature, you make it possible to inject users in the ThreadContext.
 Usually, this is done by an Elasticsearch plugin running in front of Search Guard.
 However, it is also possible to use a `TransportClient` for it.
 Thus you have to make sure that end users are not able to connect to the Elasticsearch cluster on the transport layer. **Otherwise a malicious attacker can inject any user and impersonate as any user, without having to authenticate!**

-If your plugin registers a HTTP transport to intercept REST calls and to inject users, be aware that you cannot use TLS on the REST layer anymore.
+If your plugin registers an HTTP transport to intercept REST calls and to inject users, be aware that you cannot use TLS on the REST layer anymore.
 This is because Elasticsearch only allows one HTTP transport.
 So the Search Guard TLS HTTP transport has to be disabled.

 ### Format